When.com Web Search

 en.wikipedia.org/wiki/Outline_of_LGBTQ_topics

 The following outline offers an overview and guide to LGBTQ topics: .
 LGBTQ is an initialism that stands for "lesbian, gay, bisexual, transgender, and queer".
-[4] It may refer to anyone who is non-heterosexual, non-heteroromantic, or non-cisgender, instead of exclusively to people who are lesbian, gay, bisexual, or transgender.
+[4] It may refer to anyone who is non-heterosexual, non-heteroromantic, and/or non-cisgender, instead of exclusively to people who are lesbian, gay, bisexual, or transgender.

-9. LGBTQ - Wikipedia
+8. LGBTQ culture - Wikipedia